getnacelle/poc-shopify-cart-nextjs/README.md

 Because headless Shopify storefronts use a <a href="https://shopify.dev/docs/storefront-api/reference/checkouts/checkoutcreateinput" target="_blank" rel="noopener">simple object</a> to initialize a checkout with the Shopify Storefront API, headless Shopify storefronts don't use the Shopify cart.
 Rather, it is up to the developer to create a cart and pass its contents to the Shopify Storefront API's <a href="https://shopify.dev/docs/storefront-api/reference/checkouts/checkoutcreate" target="_blank" rel="noopener">`checkoutCreate`</a> GraphQL mutation.

 This means that the headless cart is unable to leverage Shopify Scripts.
-And for the foreseeable future, Shopify won't provide an API endpoint that allows developers to access In order for discounts to appear in the cart and match the discounts available at checkout, the developer must replicate the Shopify Scripts logic (written in Ruby) in their JavaScript-powered frontend framework, or in a serverless function used by the headless cart.
+And for the foreseeable future, Shopify won't provide an API endpoint that allows developers to interact with Shopify Scripts in a headless environment.
+In order for discounts to appear in the cart and match the discounts available at checkout, the developer must replicate the Shopify Scripts logic (written in Ruby) in their JavaScript-powered frontend framework, or in a serverless function used by the headless cart.

 While this approach is tolerable to some merchants and their developers, merchants with a lot of Shopify Scripts logic are reluctant to rewrite and maintain this logic somewhere else.
 Duplicate discount logic written in another programming language can be difficult to test and trust, and errors + unhandled edge cases can manifest as customer-facing discrepencies between the cart total and the checkout total.